welaika/wordless/rtfm/source/_pages/install.rst

 .. note::
-    We consider that you have WordPress already up and running and you are in project's root within your terminal.
+    We consider that you have WordPress already up and running and you are in the project's root directory in your terminal.

 #.
 Install and activate the wordpress plugin